quii/learn-go-with-tests/reading-files.md

 }
 ```

-Handily, it also takes an `io.Reader` to read through (thank you again, loose-coupling) so we don't need to change our function arguments at all.
+Handily, it also takes an `io.Reader` to read through (thank you again, loose-coupling), we don't need to change our function arguments.

 Call `Scan` to read a line, and then extract the data using `Text`.

 This function could never return an `error`.
-It would be tempting at this point to remove it from the return type, but we know we'll have to handle invalid file structures later so we may as well leave it.
+It would be tempting at this point to remove it from the return type, but we know we'll have to handle invalid file structures later so, we may as well leave it.

 ## Refactor